Health and Wellness

 Develop a safety plan, if needed

 This includes things like deciding who you can call when you need help, changing your daily routine, arranging for a place to stay and using the buddy system.
-The SARIS Specialist or UW Police Department Crime Victim Advocate can help you create a safety plan.
+The Health & Wellness Advocate or UW Police Department Crime Victim Advocate can help you create a safety plan.

 Seek medical care